-As the rule describes above, no burning of waste may occur at the working face of the landfill.
-If intentional burning is occurring at the working face, a V2 violation should be cited.
-Each permitted facility should have a fire control plan inside the operation manual to deal with accidental fires.
+As the rule describes above, no burning of waste should occur at the working face of the landfill.
+If burning is occurring at the working face, a V2 violation may be cited.
+Each permitted facility should have a fire control plan inside the operation manual.